plotly/plotly.js/README.md

 * Implementation help may be found on community.plot.ly (tagged [`plotly-js`](http://community.plot.ly/c/plotly-js)) or on Stack Overflow (tagged [`plotly`](https://stackoverflow.com/questions/tagged/plotly)).
 * Developers should use the keyword `plotly` on packages which modify or add to the functionality of plotly.js when distributing through [npm](https://www.npmjs.com/browse/keyword/plotly).
-* Direct developer email support can be purchased through a [Plotly Pro](https://plot.ly/products/cloud/) plan.
+* Direct developer email support can be purchased through a [Plotly Support Plan](https://support.plot.ly/libraries/javascript).

 ## Versioning